 To establish a continuous through-route for the Rio Grande Trail from the north end of New Mexico to the south, there is a need to bridge the gap in the current trail alignment between the Counties of Santa Fe and Taos.
-Through conversations with partners, three draft alignments have been identified.
-We are reaching out to you – our community – for further input on these draft alignments.
-Take the Santa Fe to Taos Alignment Survey above to share your ideas.

 Background